-We generally have anywhere between 120-150 attendees.
+We typically have anywhere between 130-150 attendees.
 Because our conference is smaller than most, we are able to provide a more personal and intimate experience that many larger conferences sometimes lack.
-That means, attendees have more opportunities to have face-to-face interaction with presenters and fellow attendees, and in a relaxed and welcoming setting.
+That means attendees have more opportunities to have face-to-face interaction with presenters and fellow attendees, and in a relaxed and welcoming setting.
 Smaller numbers also allows us to incorporate fun, personal details that make the conference experience for attendees and presenters, a memorable one.

 A 90-page program?
 Really?!